huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

     db2 connect to <DATABASE> user <USER>
     ```

 ## IV.
-Configure Replicant
+Configure Replicant connection

-You also need to configure Replicant's Db2 connection configuration file:

-1. If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager](/../../security/secrets-manager).

-    Otherwise, you can put your credentials like usernames and passwords in plain form like the sample below:
+1. Specify your Db2 connection details to Replicant with a connection configuration file.
+You can find a sample connection configuration file `db2_src.yaml` in the `$REPLICANT_HOME/conf/conn` directory.

+    The following shows a sample configuration:

     ```yaml
     type: DB2